 On the other hand I have advised people to take a different route if they possibly can--for the sake of historical accuracy, facing the past, closure and many other reasons.
 If you have a photo with him in the background, or as part of a group--such as his family--that might work better than a wedding photo or one of the two of you together.
 One thing I do with people I don't like is to use only unflattering photos of them in my albums.
 You could also put a photo or two in a pocket page where you would not have to look at them each time you open the album.
 Of course not having children from the marriage makes it easier but he was still a big part of your life.

 One thing I am going to do is make some small albums just for myself.
-Probably one will be about my children and grandchildren, one will be about my teen years and one will be a Blessings Book.
+Probably one will be about my children and grandchildren and one will be about my teen years.

 I did a graduation album for my niece and decided to cover up her ex's face with Flip-up pics of her favorite actor!
 They're still there when she's ready to see them, but for now she can imagine she went to the prom with Mel Gibson!
 (Brenda)

 I would include them in an album along with other photos from those times in your life.

 A couple of ideas I have seen are a page with a series of photos of old boyfriends with a photo of your husband being the last one on the page.
 Use ABC stickers to write on the page "you have to kiss a lot of toads before you find a handsome prince".

 Another option is to color copy all the boyfriend photos.
 Cut the copies up in several pieces.
 Display each photo with captions like "is this the one?" "could this be the one?" "is this finally the one?" etc. Next to each of the photos put in the cut up photos with a caption like "no, not him!" "no, he's not the one!" etc. Then put a photo of your husband with the caption "This is the one I was waiting for!"